- Offers a completely free version

 Setting Up NordPass

-Getting started with NordPass is pretty straightforward.
+Getting started with NordPass is straightforward.
 You create an account, then set a master password to log in.
 After that, you can start importing passwords manually or automatically.

 When you sign up for a Premium account, you’ll be able to take advantage of the data breach scanner and the password health tool to check out which of your accounts need new passwords right now.